This chapter provides these topics about the Catalyst 3750-E and 3560-E switch software:

 •High-performance wiring closet (Figure 1-2)—For high-speed access to network resources, you can use Catalyst 3750-E switches and switch stacks in the access layer to provide Gigabit Ethernet access to the desktop.
 To prevent congestion, use QoS DSCP marking priorities on these switches.
 For high-speed IP forwarding at the distribution layer, connect the switches in the access layer to a Gigabit multilayer switch in the backbone, such as a Catalyst 4500 Gigabit switch or Catalyst 6500 Gigabit switch.

 •Cost-effective Gigabit-to-the-desktop (GTD) access for high-performance workgroups (Figure 1-3)—For high-speed access to network resources, you can use the Catalyst 3560-E switches in the access layer to provide Gigabit Ethernet to the desktop.
 To prevent congestion, use QoS DSCP marking priorities on these switches.
-For high-speed IP forwarding at the distribution layer, connect the switches in the access layer to a Gigabit switch with routing capability or to a router.
+For high-speed IP forwarding at the distribution layer, connect the switches in the access layer to a Gigabit multilayer switch with routing capability, such as a Catalyst 3750-E switch, or to a router.

 The first illustration is of an isolated high-performance workgroup, where the Catalyst 3560-E switches are connected to Catalyst 3750-E switches in the distribution layer.
 The second illustration is of a high-performance workgroup in the branch office, where the Catalyst 3560-E switches are connected to a router in the distribution layer.